MA, MA, PhD (UCL)

 I read Theology for my first degree, specialising in the Hebrew Bible but my other strengths include Ancient Greek and Latin patristic literature.
 In 2002-2003 I spent a year at Paideia, The European Institute for Jewish Studies in Sweden as a Martin Buber Fellow.
 In London I obtained a professional qualification in library studies (MA, Information Services Management).
 I hold a doctorate in Jewish Studies (UCL), specialising in medieval Ashkenazi Bibles.

-I have now worked over thirteen years as the Deputy Curator of the Hebrew and Judaica Collections of the Bodleian Library at the University of Oxford.
+I have worked now for over fourteen years as the Deputy Curator of the Hebrew and Judaica Collections of the Bodleian Library at the University of Oxford.

 Additionally, I work as the Antiquarian Cataloguer of Hebrew and Judaica Collections in Oxford colleges.
-Up to now I have worked at Lincoln College, at Merton College and currently am based at Christ Church.
+Up to now I have worked at Lincoln College (see my blog post about Lincoln’s Hebraica collection), at Merton College (here is the link to an online exhibit of their Hebraica treasures and here is a post about the digitisation of Merton’s Zohar manuscript) and currently am based at Christ Church (here is my profile page).

 Fellowships and Awards